-Jean Brims Hubbard, now aged 92, joined the Canadian Women’s Army Corps on her day she turned eighteen.
+Jean Brims Hubbard, now aged 92, joined the Canadian Women’s Army Corps (CWAC) on her day she turned eighteen.
 Wearing her red and white polka-dotted dress, she is likely the only recruit ever welcomed into the armed forces with a birthday cake!

 In all my years of interviewing veterans, both male and female, I have never before spoken with a member of the Canadian Women’s Army Corps.
 So when Jean Hubbard telephoned me, after reading my monthly column in The Senior Paper, I quickly arranged to visit her at home in West Vancouver and we had a wonderful chat about her exciting wartime days.